cogoo/example-helloworld/README.md

 - Install Solana v1.7.11 or later from https://docs.solana.com/cli/install-solana-cli-tools

-If this is your first time using Rust, these [Installation Notes](README-installation-notes.md) might be helpful.

 ### Configure CLI

 > If you're on Windows, it is recommended to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run these commands